dfkibasys/aas-registry/aas-registry-service-release-kafka-es/Readme.md

-# AAS Registry Service Release Kafka ES
+# AAS Registry Service Release Kafka Es

 This project creates a docker image based on the specific spring-boot jar file.